CM Email Registration Blacklist (CMRB) - Use Case - How to Secure Your Site Registration Process (List All Methods by Email, by Domain, by IP)

 Google allows its users to modify the email address by including dots or plus inside the address.
 This applies to @gmail.com and @googlemail.com accounts.

-Starting from version 1.4.2 of the plugin, you can block all these variants by adding the "clean" version to the blacklist, without including any dot or plus signs.
-In the example above, that would be email@example.com.
+You can block all these variants by adding the "clean" version to the blacklist, without including any dot or plus signs.
+In the example above, that would be firstname.lastname@example.org.

-Next tab is User Email Whitelist.
+Next tab is Email Whitelist.

 Whitelisted emails are addresses that have been flagged, but are still allowed to register an email on your site.
 It can also include emails from domains that have been blocked by any of the plugin tools.
 So any email which appears on this list will always be able to register.